Warths/Rocksmith-Scene-Switcher/README.md

-Go download the latest executable version on [the release section !](https://github.com/Warths/Rocksmith-Scene-Switcher/releases)
+Download the latest executable version on [the release section !](https://github.com/Warths/Rocksmith-Scene-Switcher/releases)

 Upon first opening of the program, a config.ini file will be created.
-You can change it, especialy the [Behaviour] section
+You can change it, especially the [Behaviour] section

 ```ini